jambonz/jambonz-db-helpers/README.md

 #### lookupAuthHook
 `lookupAuthHook(sip_realm) returns Promise`

-Retrieves the http authentication callback for a given sip realm/domain.
+Retrieves the http authentication callback info for a given sip realm/domain, or null if no information is found for that domain.

 HTTP authentication callbacks are configured in the `accounts` table (`accounts.sip_realm`).
 Furthermore if no exact match is found in the accounts table for a given sip realm, then a callback can be configured for the root domain in the `service_providers.root_domain` column.

 This function is used by telephony apps that need to challenge incoming SIP requests, and therefore need to select the correct customer callback hook to delegate authentication to.
 ```
-try {
 const obj = await lookupAuthHook('sip.example.com');
+if (obj) {
+  console.dir(obj);
   // {url: 'http://mycallback.com:3000, auth: {username: 'foo', password: 'bar}}
   // where obj.url is the callback url
   // and obj.auth is optional - if provided it means the url is protected using http basic auth
   // and the user/pass provided should be used when invoking it.
-}
-catch (err) {
-  // throws 'unknown sip realm' if no callback is found for that domain
 }
 ```